Quantum Variables

 }

 A quantum variable is declared as a function argument using a Python class as a type hint.
-The same Python class is instantiated to declare a local variable, but in this case the name of the variable needs to be passed as an argument explicitly.
+The same Python class is instantiated to declare a local variable, in which case the name of the variable is optionally specified as a constructor argument and otherwise inferred automatically.

 from classiq import Output, QBit, allocate, qfunc, CX